grpc/proposal/L85-core-binder-transport.md

 When the process hosting the service has crashed, been killed, been updated, or recovered, we will receive a notification in our [ServiceConnection] class.
-We will update [connectivety state] of the channel correspondingly.
-User don't need to handle connection recovery.
+We will update [connectivity state] of the channel correspondingly.
+User will not need to handle connection recovery.

 Note that the API will be experimental for now and we need to experiment it in real world use cases.